dmarx/bench-warmers/klmc2_rotoscoping.md

 KLMC2 dreaming plus conditioning gradient on flow field transferred from an input video

-POC with this for flow: https://www.youtube.com/watch?v=dx7whkxw1B0
+~~POC with this for flow: https://www.youtube.com/watch?v=dx7whkxw1B0~~ -- no idea why i had this video in mind...